-92.3.1 The owner and/or operator of an existing unpaved parking lot or storage area in a PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or in the Apex Valley (hydrographic areas 216 and 217) shall implement one or more of the control measures described in Section 92.3.1.2 as necessary to comply with the stabilization standards of Section 92.4.1.
-For unpaved parking lots and storage areas that are utilized intermittently, for a period of 35 days or less during the calendar year, the owner and/or operator shall implement one or more of the control measures described in Section 92.3.1.2 during the period that the unpaved parking lot or storage area is utilized for vehicle parking or storage.
+92.3.1 The owner and/or operator of an existing unpaved parking lot or storage area in Hydrographic Basins 212, 216, or 217 shall implement one or more of the control measures described in Section 92.3.1.2 as necessary to comply with the stabilization standards of Section 92.4.1.
+For unpaved parking lots and storage areas that are utilized intermittently, for a period of 35 days or less during the calendar year, the owner and/or operator shall implement one or more of the control measures described in Section 92.
+3.1.2 during the period that the unpaved parking lot or storage area is utilized for vehicle parking or storage.
 For the purpose of this regulation, the control measures set forth in Section 92.3.1.2 shall be considered effectively implemented when the unpaved parking lot or storage area meets the stabilization standards described in Section 92.4.1.